pixijs/pixijs.com/docs/guides/components/sprite-sheets.md

-// Create the SpriteSheet from data and image const spritesheet = new PIXI.Spritesheet(
+// Create the SpriteSheet from data and image const spritesheet = new Spritesheet(
 	PIXI.BaseTexture.from(atlasData.meta.image),
 	atlasData
 );